 The recently launched design stage aims to develop the concept through a co-creation process.
 This involves studying ideas, identifying needs and challenges and connecting interested groups of people with each other.
-Building on this, there are plans to put out a call for concrete entries in autumn this year and bring the New European Bauhaus to life at no fewer than five locations across the EU member states by using EU funds at local and national levels.
+Building on this, there are plans to put out a call for concrete entries in autumn this year and bring the European climate initiative to life at no fewer than five locations across the EU member states by using EU funds at local and national levels.
 Ursula von der Leyen said, “The New European Bauhaus is a project of hope to explore how we can live better together after the pandemic.
 It is about matching sustainability with style, to bring the European Green Deal closer to people’s minds and homes.
 We need all creative minds: designers, artists, scientists, architects and citizens to make the New European Bauhaus a success.”

 Share this page on Social Media: